SamTuppen/Thesis-Frequency-Reconstruction/README.md

 # README - Frequency Interpolation

 There are two different sections for interpolating missing frequency bands.
 The first is an approach using a neural network (NN) and the second is the sparse solver (SS) approach.
 The NN has been created in Python using the TensorFlow platform and the SS has been created in both Python and MATLAB.

+---

+In their current state, the following methods are set to interpolate the frequency data of a dataset called `NoSI_short.segy`, which is a cropped version of `NoSI.segy`.
+The dataset can be downloaded at: .

 # NEURAL NETWORK SECTION: